 The more people who agree with a party’s aims, the less opposition it will face.
 This is obviously true of its natural Right-wing constituency.
 But it also applies more broadly — in fact, to the entire electorate.
-Opposition to our politics will decrease and its moral legitimacy increases throughout the whole of society.
+Opposition to our politics will decrease as its moral legitimacy increases throughout the whole of society.
 But what if our ideas become the common sense of the whole political spectrum?
 We know that this is possible, because it was actual not so long ago.

 If we work hard enough to convert our people, there may come a point when it no longer makes sense to conceive of victory as the triumph of a particular party, because on the essential issues of white identity politics, all the parties will be on the same page.
 Just as every mainstream party today is on the same page about diversity and multiculturalism.